saleor/saleor-docs/docs/dashboard-catalog.md

 ![Products list](assets/dashboard-catalog/1.jpg)

-You can view all products or filter by Visibility, Stock or Price.
+You can view all products or filter by Visibility, Stock, or Price.
 You can also add custom filters which will be unique to your browser:

 ![Filtering products](assets/dashboard-catalog/2.jpg)